DisposaBoy/GoSublime/README.md

 GoSublime is the copyrighted work of *The GoSublime Authors* i.e me ([https://github.com/DisposaBoy/GoSublime](DisposaBoy)) and *all* contributors.
 If you submit a change, be it documentation or code, so long as it's committed to GoSublime's history I consider you a contributor.
 See [AUTHORS.md](AUTHORS.md) for a list of all the GoSublime authors/contributors.

-GoSublime bundles several dependencies, these all reside under the directory tree [something_borrowed/](something_borrowed/) and are the copyright of their respective authors.

 Supporters
 ==========

 GoSublime has received support from many kind individuals and as a thank you I've added most to [THANKS.md](THANKS.md) file as a way of saying *Thank You*.
-Some donors donated anonymously and so are not listed, however, if you donated and either I have not yet sent you an email personally thanking you or you would otherwise like to be added, please don't hesitate to contact me disposaboy@dby.me
+Some donors donated anonymously and so are not listed, however.
+If you have donated and would like to add an entry to this file, feel free to open a pull request.